-Bourbon Brown Butter Chocolate Chip Cake: Chocolate chip buttermilk butter Bourbon Bundt cake baked and then topped with a sugary, rich brown butter and bourbon glaze.
+This Bourbon Brown Butter Chocolate Chip Cake is full of chocolate and then baked and topped with a sugary, rich brown butter and bourbon glaze.

 We may be in the high 80’s but I’m beyond ready for fall.